Access Clinic

 • Sexual health education

-• Endometrial biopsy (for a medical reason only, such as post-menopausal bleeding)
+• Endometrial biopsy (for medical reasons only, such as post-menopausal bleeding)

 • Menstrual suppression